xebialabs/blueprint-cli/docs/blueprint-schema-v2.md

     description: this is your fancy description
     label: Password
     type: SecretInput # a new type
-    # secret: removed in favor of SecretInput type
     replaceAsIs: false # renamed from useRawValue, can be used only with SecretInput (Validated)
     revealOnSummary: false # renamed from showValueOnSummary, can be used only with SecretInput (Validated)
     default: Foo